richardmleggett/MMParse/README.md

 ## To generate a file suitable for importing to MEGAN

-mmparse can also be used to generate a comma separated taxon,abudance file for importing into MEGAN.
+MMParse can also be used to generate a comma separated taxon,count file for importing into MEGAN.
 Use:

     java -jar MMParse.jar -megan -input sample.reads2Taxon -taxonomy /path/to/taxonomy